Lawsuit: Salisbury Police, Rowan Sheriff's Office tore woman's shoulder during traffic stop - Salisbury Post

 When she asked for medical assistance, she estimated that an hour elapsed before officers called for help, the lawsuit said.
 Bottom had surgery to repair the tear but the injury prevents her from raising her left arm above her head.

-One of the officers named in the lawsuit declined to comment but said he no longer works for the police department.
-The other officers did not immediately respond to comment requests.
+One of the officers named in the lawsuit, Devin Barkalow, declined to comment to the Charlotte Observer but no longer works for the police department.
+The other officers named in the suit are Adam Bouk, a sergeant for the Salisbury Police Department, and Mark Benfield, who is listed in the Rowan County Sheriff’s Office directory as a master deputy.
+Sheriff Kevin Auten is named only in his official capacity as the sheriff and is not alleged to have been involved in the incident.

 Linda McElroy, the city of Salisbury’s communications director, declined to comment on the pending litigation and said “the Salisbury Police always strives for positive interactions with our residents and visitors, including in cases where we may suspect criminal activity.”
-The Rowan County Sheriff’s Office has not responded to a request for more information from the Salisbury Post.
+The Rowan County Sheriff’s Office has not responded to a request for information from the Salisbury Post.

 Bottom pleaded guilty to failing to heed blue lights.
 She was also charged with speeding and resisting arrest but those were dismissed.